Henri Schwery

 Henri Schwery (14 June 1932 – 7 January 2021) was a Swiss prelate of the Catholic Church who was Bishop of Sion from 1977 to 1995.
 He was raised to the rank of cardinal in 1991.

 Early life and ordination

 Born in St-Léonard, Valais, Schwery studied mathematics, theoretical physics, Catholic theology, and philosophy in Sion, Rome, and Fribourg.
 On 7 July 1957 he was ordained a priest.

 Professor and bishop

 From 1961 to 1977, Schwery was part of the theological faculty of Sion, which he headed from 1972 to 1977.

 Pope Paul VI appointed Schwery the Bishop of Sion on 22 July 1977.
 On 17 September 1977, he was consecrated a bishop by his predecessor as Bishop of Sion, François-Nestor Adam.
 He was president of the Swiss Bishops Conference from 1983 to 1988.

 In his diocese in June 1988, Archbishop Marcel Lefebvre consecrated four bishops without papal approval.
-Schwery called for church unity in the face of that schism.
+Schwery called for church unity when others clamored to call it a schism.